 DNA electrophoresis and forensic DNA profiling

 Courtroom procedures and testimony

 Comparisons between forensic science in the UK versus the US

 9:00 am to 4:00 pm each day, with extended hours available for an extra fee.

-The camp is sponsored by the American Academy of Forensic Sciences.
-The first week (*session 1) will be held strategically during the same week of the AAFS Forensic Science Educators Conference so students will have the opportunity to meet and work with working crime scene investigators and forensic scientists (in addition to our experienced staff members) during parts of the CSI camp.
+The camp initiated with support from the American Academy of Forensic Sciences.
+It has become extremely popular as students have the opportunity to meet and work with working crime scene investigators and forensic scientists (in addition to our experienced staff members) during parts of the CSI camp.

-This camp is targeted for those interested in the application of science to criminal investigation that will be most appropriate for advanced middle to high school students 13-17 years old.
+The second camp (Aug 2 to Aug 5) is targeted for those interested in the application of science to criminal investigations that will be most appropriate for students in elementary to early middle school (10-14 years old).

 Campers outside this age range should contact the director at email@example.com

 Professors, staff and students from the FS program at SJSU and practicing CSIs and forensic scientists from California and abroad will all provide their expertise to the camp.
 Our faculty and staff include former crime scene investigators and forensic scientists which will be on hand to work with the campers.